 Diet: Cranes are omnivorous and their diet varies depending on the season and where they are at.
 The cranes that visit the Platte River valley feed primarily on waste grain left in corn fields, making up 90% of their diet while here.
 The other 10% comes from plant and animal foods found in wet meadows adjacent to the river.
 Seeds, fleshy tubers of plants, grubs, earth worms, snails, amphibians, small reptiles and small rodents are all fair game.

-Subspecies: There are at least five subspecies of sandhill cranes, possibly six depending on who you ask.
-Migratory subspecies include the lesser, greater, and according to some, the Canadian sandhill crane.
-Non-migratory subspecies are the Florida, Mississippi and Cuban sandhill crane.
+Subspecies: There are at least five subspecies of Sandhill Cranes.
+Migratory subspecies include the lesser, greater, and according to some, the Canadian Sandhill Crane.
+Non-migratory subspecies are the Florida, Mississippi and Cuban Sandhill Crane.

 Nesting: For migratory populations, nesting begins early April to late May.
 Non-migratory populations begin in December to early March.
 Nests are usually low mounds of vegetation located in wetlands, but are occasionally located in uplands.
 The female typically lays two eggs, with incubation lasting 29 - 32 days.

 Status: Stable to increasing, except for the isolated populations in Mississippi and Cuba.
-The total for all subspecies numbers between 600,000 - 800,000, with lesser sandhill cranes being the most abundant.
+The total for all subspecies numbers over 1 million, with Lesser Sandhill Cranes being the most abundant.

 Sandhill Cranes and the Platte River